StanislavKozel/Portfolio-1/README.md

  - A simple navigation system.
  - Quick and easy to find relevant information.
  - Simple content that user can skim read.
- - Easy way to contact the bussines.
+ - Easy way to contact the bussiness.
- - Simple instruction how to find our store.
+ - Simple instructions how to find our store.
 # User Stories
 ### First Time User
  - Easily navigate throughout the website.
  - Find relative information about the product.
  - Contact the store with any enquiries.
  - Find directions and opening hours so I can plan a visit in person.
-### Returming User
+### Returning User
  - Open the website on any device and any browser.
  - Contact the store with any enquiries.
  - Receive promotional codes and offers.
  - I would like to find the store on social media.
  - Find directions and opening hours so I can plan a visit in person.
-### Site owner
+### Site Owner
  - I would like users to receive news and offers from our store.
  - I would like users to be able to contact us.
  - I would like users to be able to find information where to visit us.
- - I would like users to be able to find information about when store is open.
+ - I would like users to be able to find information about when the store is open.
 # Design
-## Fonts used
+## Fonts Used
 ### Open Sans
- - The Open sans font is the main font used used throughout the website with San Serif as the fallback font.
+ - The Open Sans font is the main font used used throughout the website with San Serif as the fallback font.
 It is easy to read font and it was imported to css document from [Google fonts](https://developers.google.com/fonts).

 ![](docs/technologies/font-screenshot-open_sans.png)
 ### Poppins